Food Shelf & Meal Program Support

 Helping communities grow and harvest fresh, local produce for those in need.

 There are thousands of fruit trees growing in backyards and orchards throughout Minnesota.
 Many of these trees produce more fruit than their owners can manage to pick, eat, preserve, or sell.
 Fruits of the City makes use of this fresh fruit, that would have otherwise gone to waste, and shares it with those in need.
-We match teams of trained volunteer gleaners with local fruit tree owners to harvest surplus fruit for our network of partner food shelf agencies.
+We match teams of trained volunteer gleaners with local fruit tree owners to harvest surplus fruit for our network of partner food shelves throughout Minnesota and western Wisconsin.

 Putting locally grown produce on every table.

 Many Minnesota families cannot afford fresh, locally grown produce.
-The Food Group’s Harvest for the Hungry program purchases produce from Minnesota and Western Wisconsin farmers, donating the fruit and vegetables to our network of food shelves, on-site meal programs, and hunger relief agencies.
-This program supports local farmers, offering them a secondary market, and local food shelves, providing top quality produce free of charge.
+In addition, each year thousands of pounds of fresh local produce are wasted in the fields.
+The Food Group’s Harvest for the Hungry program purchases this excess produce from local farmers and donates the fruit and vegetables to our network of food shelves, on-site meal programs, and hunger relief agencies free of charge.
+This program reduces food waste, supports local farmers, and provides more fresh produce to families struggling with food insecurity in our community.

 Questions about Harvest for the Hungry?
 Please contact Andrea Hills.